ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Push the images to the regional registries

-1. Log in the {{site.data.keyword.registryshort_notm}} in the United Kingdom region
+1. Log in the {{site.data.keyword.registryshort_notm}} in the United Kingdom region.
    ```bash
    ibmcloud target -r eu-gb
    ```
    {: pre}
-1. Ensure your local Docker engine can push to the United Kingdom registry
+1. Ensure your local Docker engine can push to the United Kingdom registry.
    ```bash
    ibmcloud cr login
    ```
    {: pre}
-1. Push the image
+1. Push the image.
    ```bash
    docker push registry.eu-gb.bluemix.net/<your_United-Kingdom_namespace>/hello-world:1
    ```
    {: pre}
-1. Log in the {{site.data.keyword.registryshort_notm}} in the US South region
+1. Log in the {{site.data.keyword.registryshort_notm}} in the US South region.
    ```bash
    ibmcloud target -r us-south
    ```
    {: pre}
-1. Ensure your local Docker engine can push to the US South registry
+1. Ensure your local Docker engine can push to the US South registry.
    ```bash
    ibmcloud cr login
    ```
    {: pre}
-1. Push the image
+1. Push the image.
    ```bash
    docker push registry.ng.bluemix.net/<your_US-South_namespace>/hello-world:1
    ```